 Like a winter pool cover, you’ll need to clean off the leaves on top of your mesh cover before you remove it.
-You can use gadgets like a pool brush or water hose to do this.
+You can use gadgets like a pool brush or water hose.

 The downside to mesh covers is that smaller debris will seep through the mesh and into your pool water.
-However, when you compare this to the alternative of not covering your pool at all, allowing mounds of leaves to reach its water, mesh covers are incredibly advantageous.
+However, mesh covers are incredibly advantageous when you compare this to the alternative of not covering your pool, allowing mounds of leaves to reach the water.

 Consider a Leaf Net Cover